 The values of respect and integrity are foundational to the University community.
 Our 2016-2020 Strategic Plan states that “all members of the University should be treated by one another as full and equal participants in the University community”.
-This is also reflected in the codes of conduct that set the standards for students and staff, stipulating tolerance, honesty and respect as the hallmarks of relationships throughout the University community.
+This is also reflected in the codes of conduct that set the standards for students and staff, stipulating tolerance, honesty and respect as the hallmarks of relationships throughout the University community

 The University is wholly committed to strengthening a framework of safety and support that operates with compassion and confidentiality.
 We are constantly examining internal processes to make improvements that increase accessibility, transparency and consistency.
 Many improvements have been made, but there is more to be done.

+Respect.Now.Always.
+Vice-Chancellor and Principal Dr Michael Spence said the problem of sexual harassment and assault was a deep and urgent national concern.
 The University of Sydney has partnered with Universities Australia and other Australian universities in a pioneering campaign to tackle the national issue of sexual harassment and assault experienced by students studying in Australia.
 The Respect.
 Now.
 Always. campaign calls upon Australia’s universities to take collective action to stamp out this issue across all university campuses.